cresset-template/cresset/README.md

 __*Before using this template, first check whether you are actually using your GPU!*__

 In most scenarios, slow training is caused by an inefficient Extract, Transform, Load (ETL) pipeline.
-Training is slow because the data is not getting to the GPU fast enough, not because the GPU has slow compute.
+Training is slow because the data is not getting to the GPU fast enough, not because the GPU is running slowly.
-First run `watch nvidia-smi` to check whether GPU utilization is high enough.
+First run `watch nvidia-smi` to check whether GPU utilization is high enough to justify compute optimizations.
 If GPU utilization is low or peaks sporadically, design an efficient ETL pipeline before using this template.
 Otherwise, faster compute will not help very much as it will not be the bottleneck.